elizabethnewman/hessQuik/paper/paper.md

 * `quadraticLayer`, `quadraticICNNLayer`: These are layers that output scalar values and are typically reserved for the final layer of a model.

-Each layer incorporates a nonlinear activation function, $\sigma: \Rbb \to \Rbb$, that is applied entry-wise.
-We provide several activation functions, including sigmoid, hyperbolic tangent, and softplus.
 The variety of implemented layers and activation functions makes designing a wide range of `hessQuik` models easy.

 # Computing Derivatives with `hessQuik`